sh237/LocationTrackingAppEjected/README.md

 # License

-"Physics_Sim_Py" is under [MIT license](https://en.wikipedia.org/wiki/MIT_License).
+"LocationTrackingAppEjected" is under [MIT license].

-Enjoy making cute physics simulations!

 Thank you!